Butch T. Cougar: History

 Though the cougar was adopted as Washington State University's mascot in 1919 it was not until 1927 when a cougar cub was presented to the student body of Washington State that Butch T. Cougar was born.
 The cougar was named Butch after Herbert "Butch" Meeker of Spokane, a WSU football star from the 1920s.

 Butch was represented by a live cougar until 1978; Butch VI, in declining health with multiple ailments and approaching age 15, was euthanized in late August.
 That October, university president Glenn Terrell decided to discontinue the live mascot tradition.

 Today, Butch is represented by a costumed student.
 Butch T. Cougar was the 2006 Capital One Mascot of the Year.

 Origin

 Butch T. Cougar was born on October 1, 1927.
 Governor Roland H. Hartley presented the university with the first live cougar mascot during the 1927 football Homecoming game, and thus Butch's character was born.
+The decision to name their new mascot, Govenor Roland H. offered the WSU Cougar football team's contemporary quarterback, Herbert "Butch" Lawrence Meeker.
 In the years since, Butch has undergone a few physical changes as he has been living on campus, surrounded by students.
 Nonetheless, he still has an untamed heart and continues to prowl around campus and athletic events.